 Blue-enriched white light helps people wake up and has a positive effect on melatonin levels.

-The results of research by Korean scientists in the future will find application in the field of strategy formation.
+The results of research by Korean scientists will in the future be used in the field of strategy formation

-lighting that will help create the best atmosphere in the rooms.
+lighting, which will help create a better atmosphere in the premises.

-Much of the research was devoted toexposing circadian rhythms, for the discovery of the mechanisms of which in 2017, Jeffrey S. Hall, Michael Rosbach, and Michael V. Young were awarded the Nobel Prize in Physiology and Medicine.
-In particular, Korean scientists investigated the relationship between light and its physiological effects, which began to be investigated since the discovery of a new, third type of photoreceptors in the human retina.
-Rods and cones regulate visual effects, while a third type, photosensitive retinal ganglion cells, regulates a wide variety of biological and behavioral processes, including melatonin and cortisol secretion, as well as drowsiness.
+Much of the research has been devoted todebunking circadian rhythms, for which Jeffrey S. Hall, Michael Rosbash, and Michael W. Young were awarded the 2017 Nobel Prize in Physiology or Medicine for their discovery of mechanisms.
+In particular, Korean scientists investigated the relationship between light and its physiological effects, which began to be explored with the discovery of a new, third type of photoreceptor in the human retina.
+Rods and cones regulate visual effects, while a third type, light-sensitive retinal ganglion cells, regulate a wide variety of biological and behavioral processes, including the secretion of melatonin and cortisol, as well as sleepiness.

-Initial studies of light sourcesshowed that blue monochromatic light sources are effective for stimulating physiological reactions.
-Moreover, the study focused on the negative effects of blue light; for example, when people are exposed to blue light at night, it is difficult for them to achieve deep sleep, because light inhibits melatonin secretion.
+Initial studies of light sourcesshowed that blue monochromatic light sources are effective in stimulating physiological responses.
+Moreover, the study focused on the negative effects of blue light; for example, when people are exposed to blue light at night, they have difficulty achieving deep sleep because the light inhibits the secretion of melatonin.

 Professor Suk notes: “Light takes a large part of our lives because we spend most of our time indoors.
 Light is one of the most powerful tools that influences changes in our perception and perception of our environment. ”